KPBS (TV): History

 In 1960, San Diego State College (now San Diego State University) applied for a license from the Federal Communications Commission (FCC) to operate a non-commercial educational television station to serve San Diego.
 The station first signed on the air on June 12, 1967, as KEBS-TV.
 The station was originally a member of National Educational Television (NET) before becoming a member of PBS when it launched in October 1970, at which time the station changed its call letters to KPBS-TV.
-Despite the calls, which mimic the callsign schemes used by stations owned by ABC, NBC, and CBS in New York City and Los Angeles, it is not an owned-and-operated station (nor is similarly-named WPBS in Watertown, New York), as PBS cannot own or operate any of its member stations or regional member networks due to the service's local and non-profit nature.
+While the station's call letters mimic the callsign schemes used by stations owned by ABC, NBC, and CBS in New York City and Los Angeles, KPBS is not an owned-and-operated station (nor is similarly named WPBS-TV in Watertown, New York), as PBS cannot own or operate any of its member stations or regional member networks due to the service's local and non-profit nature.
 The KPBS call sign reflects the station's affiliation and programming, but not any special status within PBS.

 KPBS started broadcasting digital television on November 21, 2001.
 On June 12, 2009, the station turned off its analog signal over UHF channel 15 in accordance with the federal mandate for transitioning television broadcast from analog to digital.
 The station's digital signal remained on its pre-transition UHF channel 30.

 On January 1, 2011, when Los Angeles' longtime PBS station KCET ended its membership, KPBS began to be carried on cable providers in the Bakersfield market, alongside fellow PBS stations KVCR-DT in San Bernardino and KVPT in Fresno.
 It is also one of three PBS member stations that serve the Palm Springs market, alongside KVCR-DT and KOCE-TV in Huntington Beach (which succeeded KCET as Los Angeles' primary PBS member station).

 By the middle of the 2010s, KPBS experienced budgetary constraints and erosion of viewership.
 The locally produced current affairs show Full Focus attracted less than one percent of the potential audience.
 One of the ways to increase viewership was to increase the number of subchannels as other public TV stations had done.

-On March 26, 2019, the digital signal has been moved to UHF channel 19 as a result of spectrum reallocation.
+On March 26, 2019, the digital signal moved to UHF channel 19 as a result of spectrum reallocation.

 News programming

 KPBS produces a nightly half-hour news program on weeknights titled KPBS Evening Edition, a self-contained television newscast that is an extension of the Midday Edition newscast aired by its radio sister.
 KPBS' news department is editorially independent from the station's management, San Diego State University and corporate underwriters and donors.
-The station's investigative reports are conducted in collaboration with the nonprofit newsgathering organization Investigative Newsource, which shares a newsroom with KPBS television and radio at the Campanile Drive studios.
+The station's investigative reports are conducted in collaboration with the nonprofit newsgathering organization inewsource, which shares a newsroom with KPBS television and radio at the Campanile Drive studios.

-The station collaborates on breaking news coverage and shares news video with the local ABC affiliate KGTV (channel 10).
+The station collaborates on breaking news coverage and shares news video with San Diego ABC affiliate KGTV (channel 10).